Exclusive: All Blacks star in serious doubt for decider

 "He finds the roles similar now apart from a couple of defensive tweaks which we've had to make sure we tidy up."

-Barrett's potential absence and the subsequent late reshuffle would only add to the task facing an All Blacks side still smarting from the second-test loss.
+Barrett's potential absence and the subsequent late reshuffle would only add to the task following the All Blacks' second-test loss.

-Although they are warm favourites to win the test and series, the All Blacks have earned victory only once in their last five matches in Wellington.
+Although they start warm favourites to win the test and series, the All Blacks have earned victory once from their last five matches in Wellington.